 Which to get

 There’s no clear cut in terms of which is better between these two.
-If you want a fun, fast, yet quite simple router, the Alien is a great buy.
+The Alien is an excellent buy if you want a fun, fast, yet relatively simple router.

 Looking for more Wi-Fi solution matchups?
 Check them all out here.